lsst-dm/dmtn-010/index.rst

 that we could use from C++, while solving some of the current limitations in AST (e.g. adding quad-double precision for time, better unit support, clearer API).

 As part of this process, the `astropy.modeling`_ API should be used as a reference for how to create and combine models.
 Their method of using mathematical operations to combine transforms makes the creation of complicated models from simpler components highly intuitive, and presents a good design to build a C++ transformation system from.

+To be of greatest benefit to the community, the new AST should be independent of the LSST stack.
+Some necessary features of the stack, e.g. lsst.afw.coords, could be pushed up into AST, to make them more widely available to the community.
+This could also simplify the "astropy integration question" (Jenness et al, 2016, Proc.
+SPIE, 9913, in press), by pushing much of the low-level astropy linkages into the new AST and out of afw.

 .. _c++AST-advantage: